onthefritz/simplePaging/README.md

             {"firstname":"Billy","lastname":"Joe"}];
 ~~~

-Once you have this set up you will want to set up your data template.
+Once you have this set up, you will want to set up your data template.
 This will be how the data is displayed to the user.
-You can use a table, bootstrap cols, or whatever you like.
+You can use a table, bootstrap `col`s, or whatever you like.

 ~~~
 <script type="text/template" id="contentTemplate">